michaelemery/staticanalysis/checker/nullness/README.md

 | Reflection | 1:TP 3:FP | 1:FN | 1:FN|

 > **Notes:** </br>
-> 1. Select column headings for indivdual results of each tool.
+> 1. Select column heading for indivdual results of each tool.
 > 2. Irrelevant errors or warnings that are justifiably identified are not assessed.